lopezpdvn/lopezpdvn.github.io/_drafts/july-2015-in-review.md

 measure overall impact.

-For the most part, July was kind of a slow month because of the house remodelling being done at home, which probably will be finished in the next couple of weeks.
+For the most part, July was kind of a slow month because of the house remodeling being done at home, which probably will be finished in the next couple of weeks.

 Contents: